Getting Started With Robotics, Microcontrollers and Coding

 What support is available?

-- Get support from your School Board RÉCIT consultants
+- Reach out to your School Board RÉCIT consultant(s)

-- Check out websites and PD opportunities offered by community partners and the device/software manufacturers , ie. Kids Code Jeunesse
+- Check out PD opportunities offered by community partners like Kids Code Jeunesse

-- Enrol in a Campus RÉCIT training module (French)
+- Enroll in a Campus RÉCIT training course